d0nt-car3/boosted-rev-ble/README.md

 The GATT map is 64% validated (23/36).
 Help finish it:

-1. Bond your Rev via `bluetoothctl` or nRF Connect
+1. Bond your Rev via nRF Connect (Android/iOS) or your OS Bluetooth settings
 2. Run `scripts/discover_all.py --duration 60` while riding
 3. Open a PR or Issue with your telemetry log

 **High-value contributions:**
-- HCI snoop log from the original Boosted app (pre-2020) — would crack the serial channel
+- HCI snoop log captured while the original Boosted app was connected and riding — would reveal the `SERIAL_CMD` text protocol
-- Testing on different firmware versions (we've only tested v3.1.3)
+- Testing on different firmware versions (only v3.1.3 confirmed so far)
-- Battery capacity unit identification (`65a8f3c2` reads `6,698,488` — what unit?)
+- Battery capacity unit identification (`65a8f3c2` reads `6,698,488` — Wh? mAh?)

+**Coming soon:** A browser-based PWA that runs directly in Chrome on Android — no Python, no laptop required.

 ---